-So from the Quran, the actions and sayings of the prophet Muhammad (ﷺ) and precedent in Islamic history one can make a strong argument that insurance is not only permissible in Islam but encouraged.
+So from the Quran, the actions and sayings of the prophet Muhammad (ﷺ) and precedent in Islamic history one can make a strong argument not only for the permissibility of insurance but its virtue as well.

 Unfortunately, in very recent history some prominent voices have deemed insurance forbidden in Islam.
 Most notably in 1977 the Islamic Fiqh Council in its first session ruled to prohibit commercial insurance.

-1- Gharar (deception or unnecessary ambiguity): The benefit received from purchasing insurance is unknown at the time of sale i.e. whether or not the insured collects any money is dependent on unknown future events, therefore it involves gharar.
+Insurance involves Gharar (deception or unnecessary ambiguity); This is because the benefit received from purchasing insurance is unknown at the time of sale i.e. whether or not the insured collects any money or receives any benefit from purchasing insurance is dependent on unknown future events.

-The mistake here is in the definition of gharar; it is being implied that gharar arises in transactions where the benefit is unknown.
+The mistake in this argument is in the definition of Gharar; it is being implied that Gharar arises in transactions where the benefit is unknown.
 This is demonstrably false on account that it is very rare for anyone to know beforehand the exact benefit they are going to receive from something they’ve purchased.
-You can buy a pair of sunglasses and lose them before you ever wear them, you can pay to have your car equipped with airbags and never get in an accident, you can purchase a fire alarm for your house and no fires ever happens.
-So gharar cannot be defined as arising in transactions wherein the benefit is unknown.
+You can buy a pair of sunglasses and lose them before you ever wear them, you can pay to have your car equipped with airbags and never get in an accident, you can purchase a fire alarm for your house and no fires ever happen.
+So Gharar cannot be defined as arising in transactions wherein the benefit is unknown.

 So what is gharar? well let’s look at what the prophet (ﷺ) actually said about it.

-In the case of insurance, it is true that the benefits from purchasing insurance are unknown (like most anything else) in the sense that you don’t know how often you will use it, although one can argue that you gain peace of mind in either case but let’s ignore that in order to give the objectors to insurance the strongest possible argument they can have, what you’ve purchased is very precisely known: namely, an amount of protection in case a certain event happens.
+In the case of insurance, it is true that the benefits from purchasing insurance are unknown (like most anything else) in the sense that you don’t know how often you will use it (although one can argue that you gain peace of mind in either case but let’s ignore this in order to give the objectors to insurance the strongest possible argument they can have).
+However, what you’ve purchased in the case of buying insurance is very precisely known: namely, an amount of protection in case a certain event happens.
 This is known with the utmost amount of precision: You know how much financial protection the insurance entitles you to, what events the insurance will cover and over what time period.

 If you say insurance is like gambling because minimal effort is put into earning the money that is paid out by the insurance company, what’s your stance on inherited money?
 How much effort is put in by the heirs to earn the wealth they’ve inherited from the deceased?
 Is inheriting money forbidden in Islam because no effort was put into its acquisition?